Mickey Rocco: Major league career

 Rocco began 1945 holding out for more money on his contract for the year, with negotiations stalled throughout the offseason.
 It took until early April, just before the season started, for the two sides to come to an agreement; Rocco had spent the offseason training at the University of Minnesota and as a result did not miss any playing time despite the holdout.
 While he played nearly every game in 1945, he was slow to start; it took seven straight hits over two games in June to keep his batting average over .200, and later that month was fined by manager Lou Boudreau for what he considered "indifferent play".
-On September 9, 1945 Rocco had two singles, two doubles, and two home runs in a doubleheader sweep over New York in front of a crowd of 72,252 at Yankee Stadium, which he considered the highlight of his professional baseball career.
+On September 9, 1945, Rocco had two singles, two doubles, and two home runs in a doubleheader sweep over New York in front of a crowd of 72,252 at Yankee Stadium, which he considered the highlight of his professional baseball career.
 In a team-leading 143 games, he had a .264 batting average, 10 home runs, and 56 RBIs.

 Entering the 1946 season, Rocco was competing with Les Fleming and Eddie Robinson for the starting first baseman job.
 Fleming won the job and held it, though Rocco saw occasional playing time until June 26, when he was traded with cash to the Chicago Cubs for first baseman Heinz Becker in one of new owner Bill Veeck's first moves.
-However, Rocco refused to report the Nashville Volunteers, the Cubs' minor league organization, and considered quitting the game, which put the trade on hold.
+However, Rocco refused to report to the Nashville Volunteers, the Cubs' minor league organization, and considered quitting the game, which put the trade on hold.
 He eventually did report to Nashville, and finished the year having played 34 games in the majors and 37 games in the minors.
 After the season the Boston Red Sox signed him to a contract as a potential backup first baseman, but he did not make the cut, and was sent to the Seattle Rainiers of the Pacific Coast League just before the 1947 season started.